Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 <p class="caption">(\#fig:chthreebarplottwo)Barplot of sales</p>
 </div>

 We can see that 2022 and 2023 are almost identical and 2024 had significantly more ticket sales.
 This is the type of plot you might use for descriptive reporting.
-It is something accounting would want to see.
-They don't need to know why?
-They typically just need the _what_.
+This is something accounting would want to see.
+They don't need to know _why_ something happened, they typically just need the _what_.
+This is true in most cases that you will face.
+Make sure you clearly explain the _what_.

 ## A final word on graphics

 Be cautious about how you represent data.
 We just covered the absolute rudiments or creating graphs and demonstrated some of the most commonly used instruments.
 Always think about the simplest way to illustrate the point that you are trying to make.
 Bar plots are usually fine.
-I like to follow a few rules when building graphs.
+I like to follow a few rules when building graphs, but don't take my word for it.
+Many people will tell you exactly the same things.

 1. Never use a pie chart.
 They are more difficult to interpret than a bar plot
 2. Don't use two Y axes.
 It is almost always better to use two graphs because the differences in scale or units can be confusing.